Platteville United Methodist Church

 The mission of the Platteville United Methodist Church is to help others discover the love of Christ in their hearts.
 We are a warm and welcoming congregation of all ages and back grounds so feel free to come on in and take a look around.

-Our office hours are Wednesday and Friday from 9am to 12noon.
-Rev. Phil Vogels is also the pastor of the Mead United Methodist Church and will be in the Mead office On Tuesday and Thursday from 9am till 12 noon.
+Our office hours are Wednesday from 1 to 4 pm.
+Rev. Daniel Viehland is also the pastor of the Mead United Methodist Church and will be at Ziggis in Mead On Tuesdays from 1 pm till 3 pm.

 Come on by, we'll share a cup of coffee and get to know each other.